-a) Missing student signatures on both receipts and disbursements.
+a.
+Missing student signatures on both receipts and disbursements, the remaining items have been corrected.

 Recommendation: We recommend that management and the Board review the Extraclassroom Activity Funds to determine if they are in accordance with NYS Pamphlet #2 which provides guidance over the funds.